Vanguard Materials ETF (NYSEARCA:VAW) Shares Sold by Cerity Partners LLC

-Cerity Partners LLC lessened its stake in Vanguard Materials ETF (NYSEARCA:VAW – Get Rating) by 8.0% in the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 2,159 shares of the company’s stock after selling 189 shares during the quarter.
-Cerity Partners LLC’s holdings in Vanguard Materials ETF were worth $419,000 at the end of the most recent reporting period.
+Cerity Partners LLC lessened its holdings in shares of Vanguard Materials ETF (NYSEARCA:VAW – Get Rating) by 8.0% in the first quarter, according to the company in its most recent filing with the SEC.
+The institutional investor owned 2,159 shares of the company’s stock after selling 189 shares during the quarter.
+Cerity Partners LLC’s holdings in Vanguard Materials ETF were worth $419,000 as of its most recent filing with the SEC.

-Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
-Allworth Financial LP boosted its holdings in Vanguard Materials ETF by 243.6% in the 1st quarter.
-Allworth Financial LP now owns 134 shares of the company’s stock worth $26,000 after acquiring an additional 95 shares during the period.
-Monetary Management Group Inc. purchased a new position in Vanguard Materials ETF in the 4th quarter worth approximately $29,000.
-Cutler Group LP boosted its holdings in Vanguard Materials ETF by 100.0% in the 4th quarter.
-Cutler Group LP now owns 200 shares of the company’s stock worth $39,000 after acquiring an additional 100 shares during the period.
-O Shaughnessy Asset Management LLC boosted its holdings in Vanguard Materials ETF by 478.6% in the 4th quarter.
-O Shaughnessy Asset Management LLC now owns 243 shares of the company’s stock worth $48,000 after acquiring an additional 201 shares during the period.
-Finally, Concord Wealth Partners boosted its holdings in Vanguard Materials ETF by 88.6% in the 4th quarter.
-Concord Wealth Partners now owns 332 shares of the company’s stock worth $65,000 after acquiring an additional 156 shares during the period.
+A number of other institutional investors and hedge funds have also bought and sold shares of the stock.
+Beacon Capital Management Inc. increased its position in Vanguard Materials ETF by 4.7% during the 1st quarter.
+Beacon Capital Management Inc. now owns 1,264,993 shares of the company’s stock worth $245,472,000 after purchasing an additional 57,050 shares in the last quarter.
+Envestnet Asset Management Inc. increased its position in Vanguard Materials ETF by 8.2% during the 4th quarter.
+Envestnet Asset Management Inc. now owns 454,487 shares of the company’s stock worth $89,473,000 after purchasing an additional 34,319 shares in the last quarter.
+Ameritas Advisory Services LLC acquired a new stake in Vanguard Materials ETF during the 4th quarter worth approximately $64,254,000.
+Advisor Group Holdings Inc. increased its position in Vanguard Materials ETF by 12.2% during the 4th quarter.
+Advisor Group Holdings Inc. now owns 251,763 shares of the company’s stock worth $49,601,000 after purchasing an additional 27,457 shares in the last quarter.
+Finally, Northwestern Mutual Wealth Management Co. boosted its holdings in Vanguard Materials ETF by 4.8% in the 4th quarter.
+Northwestern Mutual Wealth Management Co. now owns 166,337 shares of the company’s stock worth $32,749,000 after acquiring an additional 7,545 shares during the period.

 NYSEARCA VAW opened at $158.18 on Wednesday.
 Vanguard Materials ETF has a fifty-two week low of $154.69 and a fifty-two week high of $201.11.
 The business has a 50 day moving average price of $175.02 and a two-hundred day moving average price of $184.00.